scikit-beam/scikit-beam/doc/development/testguide.rst

 Testing for open files
 ^^^^^^^^^^^^^^^^^^^^^^

-Astropy can test whether any of the unit tests inadvertently leave any files open.
+Scikit-beam can test whether any of the unit tests inadvertently leave any files open.
 Since this greatly slows down the time it takes to run the tests, it is turned off by default.